-There was no clearing or disturbance in the "N-6 priority habitat site to avoid" as of September 2020.
-Additionally, there was no evidence of activity within the nearby areas that had been cleared in 2016 for geotechnical explorations.
+There was no clearing or disturbance in the "N-6 priority habitat site to avoid" as of September 2021.
+Additionally, there was no evidence of Project activity within 300 m of the N-6 site with the exception of tree clearing in areas that would be flooded by the future reservoir.

-With respect to the four general types of sensitive sites, Project impacts were highest on priority habitat by far (93% of total impacted area).
-This was expected because there was much more priority habitat to start with and because a much higher proportion of priority habitat is on substrates that are preferred for Project borrow areas and roads.
+For the four general types of sensitive sites, Project impacts were highest on priority habitat by far (93% of total impacted area).
+This was expected because there was much more priority habitat to start with and because a much higher proportion of priority habitat is on mineral substrates, which are preferred for Project borrow areas and roads.

 While Project impacts were highest on priority habitat, these impacts were still quite low.
-Relative to its total pre-Project area, the Project had impacted 4% of priority habitat as of September 2020.
+Relative to its total pre-Project area, the Project had impacted 4% of priority habitat as of September 2021.

-Of the 46 types of priority habitat types being monitored by this study, 10 remained entirely unimpacted by the Project in September 2020.
+Of the 46 types of priority habitat types being monitored by this study, 10 remained entirely unimpacted by the Project in September 2021.
 The priority habitat types with the highest Project impacts included black spruce mixture vegetation on mineral ecosites and jack pine dominant vegetation on mineral ecosites, with 67.9 ha and 35.7 ha of area impacted, respectively.
 In both cases, less than 30% of the pre-Project area within the approved Project areas was impacted.

-Caribou calving and rearing habitat had the second highest degree of Project impacts as of September 2020, followed by off-system marsh sites.
+Caribou calving and rearing habitat had the second highest degree of Project impacts as of September 2021, followed by off-system marsh sites.